-You’ve got one day left in the office before Christmas, and you haven’t exactly checked anyone off your list.
+You’ve only got a few days left in the office before you leave for vacation, and you haven’t exactly checked anyone off your list.
 So much for that personalized whiskey set you were planning to get your boss or that vintage game you had planned for your Secret Santa recipient.
 The window for online shopping and creative gifting has closed, and you have exactly two hours after work to dream up presents for your co-workers.

 Not to worry.
 This week, I trolled the interwebs and polled my office on the best holiday presents they’ve ever received from co-workers and found—great news for you—that the most loved gifts don’t require pre-ordering on Amazon.
 In fact, you can pull them together, well, tonight.